 Maison Centrale Hanoi

 One of the historical locations you need to visit in Hanoi includes Maison Centrale, also known as Hao Lo Prison or the Hanoi Hilton.
 This prison housed Vietnamese revolutionaries and American prisoners of war during the Vietnam War.
-During this time up to 2000 prisoners were crammed into the buildings, housed to only hold 600 people.
+During this time up to 2000 prisoners were crammed into the buildings, which housed only hold 600 people.
 It is somewhere many people were tortured and executed.

 Coming here you will learn about the experiences these people went through in the not-so-distant past.